Map: Interracial Marriage: Who and Where

 In 2008, a record 14.6% of all new marriages in the United States were between spouses of a different race or ethnicity from one another.
 Rates varied by region, by state and racial group.

 Data from Pew Research Center, National Election Studies, Gallup, ABC/Washington Post, CBS/New York Times, and CNN Polls.

-This interactive database allows users to explore public opinion trends in 55 countries on topics ranging from attitudes toward the U.S. to views about globalization, democratization, extremism and other important issues.
-Search by question, topic or country.
+This interactive database allows users to explore public opinion in 19 sub-Saharan African nations on topics ranging from religious beliefs and practices to views on religious extremism and morality.

 Who Owns the News Media is an interactive database of companies that own news properties in the United States.
 Use the site to compare the companies, explore each media sector or read profiles of individual companies.

 Quiz: How Millennial Are You?

 Take our 14 item quiz and we’ll tell you how “Millennial” you are, on a scale from 0 to 100, by comparing your answers with those of respondents to a scientific nationwide survey.

 A new Pew Internet Project report reveals that 93% of teens ages 12‐17 go online, as do 93% of young adults ages 18‐29.
 Three quarters (74%) of all adults ages 18 and older go online.
 Over the past ten years, teens and young adults have been consistently the two groups most likely to go online, even as the internet population has grown and even with documented larger increases in certain age cohorts (e.g. adults 65 and older).